Estete9/hello-rails-react/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Where's the Money <a name="about-project"></a>
+# 📖 Hello Rails React <a name="about-project"></a>

-The **Where's the Money** This is a mobile web application where you can manage your budget: you have a list of activities associated with a category so that you can see how much money you spent and on what.
+The **Hello Rails React** This is a simple app to create a rails-react app with an API endpoint that displays a random greeting.

 ## 🛠 Built With <a name="built-with"></a>

 - Ruby v3.2.2
 - Rails v7.1.2
 - Postgresql v14.9
-- Devise
-- CanCanCan
+- Webpack
-- Rspec
+- React
-- Capybara
+- React Router

 ### Tech Stack <a name="tech-stack"></a>